MileHacker Logo

 Cruise Ports

-Havana has a cruise terminal (Terminal de Cruceros de La Habana).
+Havana has a the cruise ship terminal (Terminal de Cruceros de La Habana).
 Cruise ship calls, especially from the United States, have faced severe restrictions or bans.

 Cruise Travel Notes